abhichauhan800/genai-chatbot-spring/README.md

-# genai-chatbot-spring
+# Gen-AI-chatbot-spring
-Spring Boot chatbot using OpenAI and H2
+Spring Boot Chatbot using OpenAI and H2 Database with a Java Microservice Architecture.